Pop Archives

 Single on Columbia October 1965, the commercial release of a track already distributed to radio stations to support a US Government program (see below).

-The unknown Jimmy Fraser's public service single,1 about going back to school and getting qualified, unaccountably became an R&B classic in Australia when it was covered by The Purple Hearts.
+The unknown Jimmy Fraser’s public service single, about going back to school and getting qualified, unaccountably became an R&B classic in Australia when it was covered by The Purple Hearts.

 See also Sorry by The Groop

-Footnotes: 1.
-Billboard, 30/10/65 (Google Books).
-2. C'mon Everybody at Wikipedia.
-3. Joy Byers filmography at IMDb (includes songs wrirtten for Elvis films).
-4. On Johnston's contribution to songs by Joy Byers songs see, for example, this page at B-Dylan.com, although a search for "joy byers" + "bob johnson" will throw up the same story at other sites.
-5. Bob Johnston article at Wikipedia includes section Elvis and Joy Byers.
+Notes: 1.
+See C’mon Everybody at Wikipedia.
+2. Joy Byers filmography at IMDb includes songs written for Elvis films.
+3. Joy Byers’ husband Bob Johnston (1932–2015), producer of Bob Dylan and Simon & Garfunkel, stated that he co-wrote some songs with Byers that were credited solely to her for contractual reasons, but it is difficult to clarify or quantify this.
+See, for example, this page at B-Dylan.com, although a search for “joy byers” + “bob johnston” will lead to the same story at other sites.
+4. Bob Johnston article at Wikipedia includes the section Elvis and Joy Byers.

 Free radio copy, September 1965.